-(C) Purpose of ESMP
+1.3 Purpose of ESMP

-This Site-Specific ESMP is a project-specific source document detailing the environmental and social protection requirements to mitigate and minimize the adverse impacts.
+This site-specific ESMP is a project-specific source document detailing the environmental and social protection requirements to mitigate and minimize the adverse impacts.
 The ESMP's primary purpose is to ensure that the environmental requirements and social commitments associated with the project are carried forward into implementation and operational phases of the project and are effectively managed.
 The specific objectives of this ESMP are as hereunder:

-• Minimizing any adverse environmental, social and health impacts resulting from the project activities;

-- Conducting all project activities in accordance with the relevant RGoB Laws and WWF's safeguard operational policies and guidelines; - Preventing environmental degradation as a result of either individual subprojects or their cumulative effects; - Enhancing the positive environmental and social outcomes of project activities; - Ensuring that the proposed mitigation measures are feasible and cost-efficient; - Providing an Action Plan to ensure that the project impact mitigation measures are properly implemented and monitored; - Ensuring that all stakeholders are engaged in the project activities' preparation and implementation, and their concerns are fully addressed.
+- Minimizing any adverse environmental, social and health impacts resulting from the project activities; - Conducting all project activities in accordance with the relevant RGoB Laws and WWF's safeguard operational policies and guidelines; - Preventing environmental degradation as a result of either individual subprojects or their cumulative effects; - Enhancing the positive environmental and social outcomes of project activities; - Ensuring that the proposed mitigation measures are feasible and cost-efficient; - Providing an Action Plan to ensure that the project impact mitigation measures are properly implemented and monitored; and - Ensuring that all stakeholders are engaged in the project activities' preparation and implementation, and their concerns are fully addressed.

-(D) Applicable law, policies, and regulation
+1.4.
+Applicable law, policies, and regulation

-This ESMP is developed by following the guidelines as set forth in the BFL's ESMF.
+This ESMP is developed in strict adherence and compliance to the guidelines set forth in BFL's ESMF.

-Applicable RGoB laws and policies include the Constitution of the Kingdom of Bhutan, 2008; legislation on land and moveable property (Land Act of Bhutan 2007; Land Rules, 2007; The Moveable Cultural Property act of Bhutan, 2005); legislation and regulations on forests and protected areas (National Environment Protection Act, 2007; Forest and Nature Conservation Act of Bhutan, 1995; Forest and Nature Conservation Rules and Regulations of Bhutan, 2017; National Forest Policy, 2011); legislation on water and waste prevention (Water Act of Bhutan, 2011; Waste Prevention and Management Act, 2009); legislative requirements on environmental assessment (Environmental Assessment Act, 2000 and Regulations on the Environmental Clearance of Projects, 2001); and other relevant laws (The Local Government Act of Bhutan, 2009; Livestock Act of Bhutan, 2001; The Biodiversity Act of Bhutan, 2003; The Pesticides Act of Bhutan, 2000; The Penal Code of Bhutan, 2004; National Access and Benefit Sharing (ABS) Policy (Draft), 2014).
+Applicable RGoB laws and policies include the Constitution of the Kingdom of Bhutan, 2008; legislation on land and moveable property (Land Act of Bhutan 2007; Land Rules, 2007; The Moveable Cultural Property act of Bhutan, 2005); legislation and regulations on forests and protected areas (National Environment Protection Act, 2007; Forest and Nature Conservation Act of Bhutan, 1995; Forest and Nature Conservation Rules and Regulations of Bhutan, 2017;National Forest Policy, 2011); legislation on water and waste prevention (Water Act of Bhutan, 2011; Waste Prevention and Management Act, 2009); legislative requirements on environmental assessment (Environmental Assessment Act, 2000 and Regulations on the Environmental Clearance of Projects, 2001); and other relevant laws (The Local Government Act of Bhutan, 2009; Livestock Act of Bhutan, 2001; The Biodiversity Act of Bhutan, 2003; The Pesticides Act of Bhutan, 2000; The Penal Code of Bhutan, 2004; National Access and Benefit Sharing (ABS) Policy (Draft), 2014), and Local Government Act of Bhutan, 2009.

-WWF's safeguards policies that are relevant to this project are as follows: Policy on Environment and Social Risk Management; Policy on Protection of Natural Habitats; Policy on Involuntary Resettlement; Policy on Indigenous Peoples; Standard on Pest Management; Policy on Accountability and Grievance System; Standard on Physical Cultural Resources; as well as general standards on occupational and community health and safety and on energy efficiency.
+WWF's safeguards policies that are relevant to this project are as follows:

+- Policy on Environment and Social Risk Management; - Policy on Protection of Natural Habitats; - Policy on Involuntary Resettlement; Policy on Indigenous Peoples; - Standard on Pest Management; - Policy on Accountability and Grievance System; - Standard on Physical Cultural Resources; - General standards on both occupational and community health and safety and energy efficiency.

 In general, RGoB's laws, policies, and guidelines are in line with the WWF's environmental and social safeguards requirements.
 However, there are a few differences between the two systems.
-With regard to environmental impacts, there are no direct contradictions between the RGoB laws and regulations and the WWF's SIPP, but the requirements of the latter are more extensive.
-All project activities should fully comply both with the RGoB's Regulations on the Environmental Clearance of Projects, and with the procedures and mitigation measures prescribed in this ESMF.
-In case that the WWF's SIPP requirements are more extensive, strict, or detailed than the RGoB legislation and policies, the former will apply to all project activities.
+Regarding environmental impacts, there are no direct contradictions between the RGoB laws and regulations and the WWF's SIPP, but the requirement of the latter is more extensive.
+All project activities should fully comply both with the RGoBs Regulations on the Environmental Clearance of Projects, and with the procedures and mitigation measures prescribed in this ESMF.
+In case the

+WWF's SIPP requirements turn out to be extensive, strict, or detailed compared to RGoB legislation and policies, the former will apply to all project activities.